andamira/devela/docs/readme_crate.md

 # devela

-Devela is a growing development layer shaped by internal coherence and long-term clarity.<br/>
+Devela is a growing development layer shaped by internal coherence and long-term clarity.
-It treats code as a medium for modeling structure, meaning, execution and experience.<br/>
+It treats code as a medium for modeling structure, meaning, execution and experience.
 It is built in Rust, while remaining open to other tools, models and perspectives.

 Much of the library lives somewhere in between sketch and consolidation.<br/>